Emmotes/ic_spoilers/docs/melf.md

     "id": 2696,
     "flavour_text": "",
     "description": {
         "desc": "Melf knows exactly what evil is.
-Whenever an enemy spawns, or is attacked by Melf, it has a 50% chance of being deemed \"evil\".
-Enemies that are deemed evil take 400% more damage from all attacks that deal BUD-based damage (such as Ultimate Attacks)."
+Whenever an enemy spawns, or is attacked by Melf, it has a $(amount___2)% chance of being deemed \"evil\".
+Enemies that are deemed evil take $amount% more damage from all attacks that deal BUD-based damage (such as Ultimate Attacks)."
     },
     "effect_keys": [
         {
             "effect_string": "melf_righteous_determination,400",
             "non_evil_invulnerable_adventures": [
-                486
+                486,
+                1784
             ],
             "all_vulnerable_marked": true,
             "reworked": true,
             "debuff_effect_id": 2697
+        },
+        {
+            "effect_string": "melf_righteous_determination_chance,50"
         }
     ],
     "requirements": [],